 Note: The maximum HSA contribution includes both employer + employee contributions.

-One big difference in HSA contribution maximums versus 401Ks is that any employer contributions must be subtracted from the maximum contribution, whereas employer 401K contributions are completely separate.
+One big difference in HSA contribution maximums versus 401Ks is that any employer contributions must be subtracted from the maximum contribution (to determine how much you can personally contribute), whereas employer 401K contributions do not alter the amount of personal contributions you can make).

 When is the HSA Contribution Deadline?